juanpc2018/ReBirth338/README.md

 ReWire is similar to Roland [TR-09](https://www.roland.com/us/products/tr-09/) / [TR-08](https://www.roland.com/us/products/tr-08/) USB multi-channel audio driver. </br>
 Roland also sells a more advanced modern software version of the [909](https://www.roland.com/us/products/rc_tr-909/), [808](https://www.roland.com/us/products/rc_tr-808/), [606](https://www.roland.com/us/products/rc_tr-606/).

-ReBirth works in [Linux](https://ubuntuforums.org/showthread.php?t=846551) but there is No ProTools for Linux, and there is No Wine/ReWire to Jack Audio, like WineAsio. </br>
+ReBirth works in [Linux](https://ubuntuforums.org/showthread.php?t=846551).[1](https://cdm.link/how-to-install-rebirth-in-linux-get-a-free-rack-of-beat-machines/) but there is No ProTools for Linux, and there is No Wine/ReWire to Jack Audio, like WineAsio. </br>
 maybe using Carla + Wine + ReWire VST plugin. </br>
 Having multi-channel output for mixing audio on a DAW, is the goal of ReWire. </br>
-ReWire + DAW can be used to convert Digital Audio Outs to Analog Outs + 16-channel External Mixer. </br>
+ReWire + DAW can be used to convert Digital Audio to Analog Outs + 16-channel External Mixer. </br>

 [ReMaker v1.32](https://nordbeat.com/en/download-center/) converts Rebirth songs to MIDI </br>